 Phuoc Vinh Base Camp

+2023 update, the runway has now more or less been taken over by the PAVN so it will be very difficult to get out on it, however the rest of the old base area is still accessible.
 Being one of the earlier bases, established already in 1965, Phuoc Vinh Base Camp was an integral part of the build up of U.S. military presence in Vietnam.
-Phuoc Vinh Base Camp was to be one of the more important bases covering War Zone D. The base was located along the main road between Saigon and Dong Xoai about 70 kilometers north east of Saigon.
+Phuoc Vinh Base Camp, also called Camp Gorvad, was to be one of the more important bases covering War Zone D. The base was located along the main road between Saigon and Dong Xoai about 70 kilometers north east of Saigon.

 At the south side of the runway is also a cemetery where soldiers from the PAVN and possibly VC are buried.
 We had no time to go in this time but will make sure to pay a visit next time we drive by.
 Our position on this website is to show our respect for both sides.
 The cemetery is located on the site of where the base camp itself was.
 In the video above we are driving around the former camp area.
 There are mostly Army and other Government installations there now.